 It [science] presents the human mind with an alternative mythology that until now has always, point for point in zones of conflict, defeated traditional religion … the final decisive edge enjoyed by scientific naturalism will come from its capacity to explain traditional religion, its chief competitor, as a wholly material phenomenon.
 Theology is not likely to survive as an independent intellectual discipline.[iv]

 Still, religion will endure because it possesses a primal power that science lacks.
 Science may explain religion, but it has no apparent place for the immortality and objective meaning that people crave and religion claims to provide.
-To fully address this situation, humanity needs a way to divert the power and appeal of religion belief into the service of scientific rationality.
+To fully address this situation, humanity needs a way to divert the power and appeal of religious belief into the service of scientific rationality.

-However this new naturalism leads to a series of dilemmas.
+However, this new naturalism leads to a series of dilemmas.
 The first is that our species has no “purpose beyond the imperatives created by its genetic history.”[v]In other words, we have no pre-arranged destiny.
 This suggests the difficulty human society will have in organizing its energy toward goals without new myths and new moralities.
 This leads to a second dilemma “which is the choice that must be made among the ethical premises inherent in man’s biological nature.”[vi]
 Ethical tendencies are hard-wired, so how do we choose between them?
 A possible resolution to the dilemmas combines the powerful appeal of religion and mythology with scientific knowledge.
 One reason to do this is that science provides a firmer base for our mythological desires because of:

 Its repeated triumphs in explaining and controlling the physical world; its self-correcting nature open to all competent to devise and conduct tests; its readiness to examine all subjects sacred and profane; and now the possibility of explaining traditional religion by the mechanistic models of evolutionary biology.[vii]

 When the latter has been achieved biology will explain religion as a product of evolution, and religion’s power as an external source of morality will wane.
-This leaves us with the evolutionary epic, and an understanding that life, mind and universe are all obedient to the same physical laws.
+This leaves us with the evolutionary epic and an understanding that life, mind, and universe are all obedient to the same physical laws.
 “What I am suggesting … is that the evolutionary epic is probably the best myth we will ever have.”[viii]
 (Myth here means grand narrative.)
 None of this implies that religion will be fully eradicated, for rationality and progressive evolutionism hold little affection for most, and the tendency for religious belief is hard-wired into the brain by evolution.
 Still, the pull of knowledge is strong—technologically skilled people and societies have tremendous advantages and they tend to win out in the struggle for existence.
 This all leads to another dilemma: